 - the public health benefits must outweigh the cost of complying with the requirements;

 - they must be practical for facilities of varying sizes and capabilities;

 - to the extent practical, they may not require a facility to change business systems to comply;

 - they must allow for the maintenance of records at a reasonably accessible location, provided that the records can be made available to FDA within 24 hours of a request; and

 - they may not require a full pedigree, or a record of the complete previous distribution history of the food from the point of origin.

-PT.3.2 Did Congress provide specifics about how FDA should determine what foods are high risk under this section of FSMA?
+PT.3.3 Did Congress provide specifics about how FDA should determine what foods are high risk under this section of FSMA?

-PT.3.5 Will FDA expand requirements for recordkeeping requirements to foods that are not designated as high risk?
+PT.3.7 Will FDA expand these additional recordkeeping requirements to apply to foods that are not designated as high risk?